Core API version 0 migration guide

 Most file operations, including /files_put, will automatically return metadata information upon successful operation.
 You may want to prepare your app to handle this information appropriately.

 In many cases, migrating applications should be straightforward.
 But we recognize that some applications are doing unique things with the API.
-If you need help with moving to V1 of the API or 1.* series SDKs, please see the developer forum or contact firstname.lastname@example.org.
+If you need help with moving to V1 of the API or 1.* series SDKs, please contact us.